Hydrophobic Recovery of HTV Silicone Insulators Under Repeated Pollution Exposure

 Trend: Consistently poor hydrophobicity recovery, with performance degrading further in later cycles.

-Fig. 6: Time-dependent hydrophobicity recovery of silicone insulators from Manufacturers #1, #2, and #3 over 5 contamination cycles.
+Fig. 6: Time-dependent hydrophobic recovery of silicone rubber insulators from manufacturers #1, #2, and #3 over 5 contamination cycles.

 Advertisement

-Fig. 7 shows the ATR FTIR absorption spectra of silicone insulators from the 3 manufacturers before contaminant slurry application.
+Fig. 7 shows the ATR FTIR absorption spectra of silicone rubber insulators from the three manufacturers before contaminant slurry application.
 The absorbance peaks observed at approximately 1000-1110 cm-1, 805-855 cm-1, and 1245-1275 cm-1, correspond to the molecular vibrations of the Si-O-Si symmetric stretch, Si(CH3)2 symmetric stretch, and Si(CH3) groups, respectively.
-In addition, the broad peak between 3000-3500 cm-1 is attributed to the molecular vibrations of aluminum trihydrate (ATH) particles present in the samples.
+Additionally, the broad peak between 3000-3500 cm-1 is attributed to the molecular vibrations of aluminum trihydrate (ATH) particles present in the samples.

-FTIR data confirms that the recovery of surface hydrophobicity is closely linked to regeneration of methyl group functionality on the silicone rubber surface.
-This process is influenced by availability and mobility of low molecular weight species within the bulk material, which differs among different manufacturer formulations and over the contamination cycles.
+Overall, FTIR data confirm that the recovery of surface hydrophobicity is closely linked to the regeneration of methyl group functionality on the silicone rubber surface.
+This process is influenced by the availability and mobility of low molecular weight species within the bulk material, which differs among manufacturers’ different formulations and contamination cycles.

 Fig. 8: Evolution of surface chemical bonds in silicone rubber samples from 3 manufacturers, measured 2 and 4 days after first layer of contaminant slurry application.

-Fig. 9: Evolution of surface chemical bonds in silicone rubber samples from 3 manufacturers, measured 22 days after 5th contaminant slurry application cycle.
+Fig. 9: Evolution of surface chemical bonds in silicone rubber samples from three manufacturers, measured 22 days after the 5th contaminant slurry application cycle.

 Advertisement